choikwangmo/choikwangmo.github.io/README.md

 ---

-## License Summary

-- **Ignore any MIT LICENSE file that may appear in this repository.**
-- For all documents, data, and materials, the effective license is:
-  **CC0 1.0 Universal — Public Domain Dedication.**

 > Everything in this repository is free to use, without conditions.
 > Treat it as part of the **public domain**.